About the PDC Certificate

 It might happen some day, but the very essence of permaculture resists the rigid institutionalization of such a life affirming approach to designing how to live on the planet.
-A traditional bureaucracy would kill the spirit of permaculture.
+A traditional bureaucracy could likely kill the spirit of permaculture.

 Bottom line: So, if any PDC Course Graduate has the ability to deliver a quality 72-hour PDC Course that includes all aspects of the PDC Curriculum (as outlined in Mollison’s: Permaculture – A Designer’s Manual), they have the right to do so and to offer their own PDC Certificates to their graduating students.
 And how does Bill Mollison feel about this?